Being Thankful for Having Less

 Yes, bad things happen to good people.
 However, if we can glean some nugget of good from even the most tragic event, we can actually train ourselves to be happier and more optimistic.

 It is a noted fact that patients with a positive outlook and hope for the future recover faster and heal better than sorry-for-themselves-Sallys.
 People who smile a lot feel better and more hopeful, so even if you don’t feel like it, fake it.
-Eventually the genuine feeling of happiness will catch up.
+Eventually, the genuine feeling of happiness will catch up.

-But how do you make yourself be happy when all you want to do is crawl under the covers and never come out?
+But how do you make yourself happy when all you want to do is crawl under the covers and never come out?
 You have to do some mental housekeeping.

-First, sweep out your self-critical thoughts where you snip and degrade yourself.
+First, sweep out your self-critical thoughts, where you snip and degrade yourself.
 “You’ll never make enough money.”
 “You’re a pig!”
 “You’re so lazy; you look like a lump of lard.”
 “Your hair is so frizzy the light company could charge wattage.”
 We are our own worst enemy sometimes.

 Instead, concentrate on the good qualities you know that you possess.
 “You’re so organized; you paid all the bills on time.”
 “That’s a great color on you.”
 “You deserve a break, so rent your favorite movie.”
 When you’re good to yourself, you’re at peace.
 That translates into serenity, which helps you face whatever life throws at you.

 Next, let go of all your past mistakes.
 Many of us dwell on things we did wrong yesterday, a month ago, or even a decade ago.
 If you can’t do anything about it, just let it go and move forward.
-Each day is a brand-new start on a better life.
+Each day is a brand-new start to a better life.
 (See Moving Past Financial Missteps and Regrets.)

 Is debt cramping your lifestyle?